How can boosting fake YouTube subscribers help your channel?

 Could paying for some fake subscribers help boost your YouTube channel?

 The simple answer is – yes.
+Many marketers are also turning to YouTube bots to automatically increase their views.
 It can definitely help, but only if you go about it with some common sense and caution.
 YouTube, like any similar site, pulls data revealing which videos and channels are popular, liked and attracting attention, then promotes them to more people.
 That is half your problem – if you are not noticed you are left behind.

 Fake subscribers get you points